 When a buyer buys assets or goods from the seller, the amount is usually made through a letter of credit.
 The credit time may vary from 30 days to 120 days.
 Depending upon the creditworthiness of the buyer, the bank discounts the amount that requires to be paid at the end of the credit period.
 Bill Discounting is also known as Invoice Discounting.

 It means that the bank will charge the interest amount during the credit period as an advance from the buyer’s account.
-After that, the bill amount is paid as per the end of the period.
+After that, the bill amount is paid at the end of the period.
 Concerning the agreed-upon document between the buyer and seller.

 Learn from FAQs on Bill Discounting.